Master of Education with a major in Teacher Leadership

 The M.Ed. with a major in Teacher Leadership program includes a minimum of 36 hours of study in three areas and a six-month residency.
 In the residency, the teacher leader candidate develops an Individual Growth Plan (IGP) and a Residency Project Proposal, then seeks out opportunities at multiple settings to develop and demonstrate the knowledge, skills, and dispositions of effective teacher leaders.
 Candidates present their Residency Project and Capstone Portfolio as evidence of their accomplishment in the areas specified by the Teacher Leadership standards.

-For more information about this program, please visit the Master of Education in Teacher Leadership page.
+For more information about this program, please visit the Master of Education with a major in Teacher Leadership page.

 For questions about this program, please contact the program coordinator: